DockYard/ember-cli-deploy-compress/README.md

 ember install ember-cli-deploy-compress
 ```

+Note that this addon requires at least node.js 8!

 ## ember-cli-deploy Hooks Implemented

 For detailed information on what plugin hooks are and how they work, please refer to the [Plugin Documentation][1].